awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 ## Resource\- and action\-based conditions<a name="resource-action-based-conditions"></a>

 AWS Health supports [IAM conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html) for the [ DescribeAffectedEntities](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeAffectedEntities.html) and [DescribeEventDetails](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeEventDetails.html) API operations\.
-This lets you restrict events that the AWS Health API sends to a user, group, or role\.
+You can use resource\- and action\-based conditions to restrict events that the AWS Health API sends to a user, group, or role\.

 To do so, update the `Condition` block of the IAM policy or set the `Resource` element\.
 You can use [String Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_String) to restrict access based on certain AWS Health event fields\.

-AWS Health supports the following fields:
+You can use the following fields when you specify an AWS Health event in your policy:
 + `eventTypeCode`
 + `service`

+**Notes**
+The [ DescribeAffectedEntities](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeAffectedEntities.html) and [DescribeEventDetails](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeEventDetails.html) API operations support resource\-level permissions\.
+For example, you can create a policy to allow or deny specific AWS Health events\.
+The [ DescribeAffectedEntitiesForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeAffectedEntitiesForOrganization.html) and [DescribeEventDetailsForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_DescribeEventDetailsForOrganization.html) API operations don't support resource\-level permissions\.
+For more information, see [Actions, resources, and condition keys for AWS Health APIs and Notifications](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awshealthapisandnotifications.html) in the *Service Authorization Reference*\.

 **Example : Action\-based condition**
 This policy statement grants access to Personal Health Dashboard and the AWS Health `Describe*` API operations, but denies access to any AWS Health events that relate to Amazon EC2\.